BrianRagazzi/EPC-shepherd-tpsm/tpsm-install.md

 * once the install starts, you can break out of it to check the status:
   * `tanzu package installed list -n tanzusm`
   * `kubectl get pkgi -n tanzusm`

+## Connect
+Use firefox on local machine: Set Network Settings as follows:

+* Select Manual proxy configuration
+  * HTTP Proxy:  $JUMPERIP
+  * port: 443
+  * Also use this proxy for HTTPS
+* No proxy for ".mozilla.org, mozilla.com, google.com,127.0.0.1/8"
+* Proxy DNS when using SOCKS v4

+**Browse to https://tanzu.platform.io in Firefox**